 Although owning a car was considered a sign of wealth around fifty years ago, it is now pretty much a necessity.
 You cannot be expected to run errands, pick up your kids from school, and reach work on time by depending solely on public transportation.
-Unfortunately, while cars have become commonplace, buying one, even if it is used, is still a hefty investment, and most people cannot purchase a vehicle on the spot using only their savings.
+Unfortunately, while cars have become commonplace, buying one, even if it is used from a place like Carzaty KSA, is still a hefty investment, and most people cannot purchase a vehicle on the spot using only their savings.
 That is why many people resort to taking out a loan to cover the cost of their new vehicle.
 However, jumping headfirst and committing to an auto loan when you do not have all the details is a huge pitfall you might encounter when looking for financing options.
 Having an international driving permit should also be a deciding factor.

 To make a more informed decision, here are some mistakes you should avoid when applying for an auto loan.